frconor-ebook/meditations/_posts/2025-02-05-discerning-ones-vocation.md

 Pope St. John Paul liked to say that there are three questions that every human person must keep asking in the course of their life: 'Where have I come from?'
 'Where am I going?'
-'What is my life all about?' (cf.
+'What is my life all about?'
+(*cf*.
 John Paul II, Encyclical, *Fides et Ratio*, September 14, 1988).

 He said that on the answers to those questions, very often, will depend the happiness that we will achieve in this world.